YA-HSIN-AI/AIOT_HW1_Linear-regression/README.md

 Align with the course or project learning goals.

 2. Data Understanding
-Collect, describe, and explore the data.(AMZN)
+Collect, describe, and explore the data.
 Detect quality issues, missing values, and anomalies.
 Understand the data format, types, and distributions.